+Sometimes the Muse hides.
 Sitting at my son’s basketball practice with my art materials recently, I set out to create a drawing based on the Illustration Friday word for the week, “reverse.”
 I intended to draw a woman facing the exact opposite of herself.
 But when I did an initial drawing I hated it.
 I […]

+The theme for this month’s Creative Every Day Challenge is passion.
 I’m working on this piece on a large sheet of scratch paper.
 I keep a piece of paper on my craft table beneath my work as I paint and draw.
 The idea is to let the stray marks and brush strokes randomly create the […]

 This pencil drawing on 9 x 12 watercolor paper fits both my Illustration Friday word for this week, “surrender,” and the Creative Every Day theme for the month, “passion.”
 A twofer.
 Excellent!
 (I played with my scanner to get it this dark.)